WesCook/wescook.github.io/blog/_posts/2018-01-24-dark-souls-ii.md

 ### Sweet Spot

-One new combat change is the "sweet spot" mechanic, where making a more direct hit with your weapon will do more damage.
+One combat addition is the "sweet spot" mechanic, where making a more direct hit with your weapon will do more damage.
 This is also an idea that sounds great in concept, but in practice leads to inconsistent damage without obvious feedback to the player.
 It also makes comparing damage between weapons much more difficult.

 ### Weapon Redirecting